improbable-eng/zeuz-unreal-demo/README.md

 ### JOIN
 If a matchmaker is set up (see [The Matchmaker](#the-matchmaker)), clicking 'JOIN' will query the matchmaker for a game server and connect to it.
+The endpoint of the matchmaker is specified in [DefaultGame.ini](Config/DefaultGame.ini).
+If no endpoint is specified, the 'JOIN' button will not render.

 A simple button is added to the [`MainMenu` component](Source/ShooterGame/Private/UI/Menu/ShooterMainMenu.cpp) and a HTTP GET request (see [FShooterMainMenu::OnJoinClicked](Source/ShooterGame/Private/UI/Menu/ShooterMainMenu.cpp)) is made to the matchmaker when it is clicked.